🎆

 Accumulation of Lysosomal Debris

-Lysol-can Full of Debris
+Lysol-can and Debris

-In I-cell disease, lysosomes do not function properly due to lack of their normal catabolic enzymes (e.g. lysosomal hydrolase).
-This leads to the accumulation of cellular byproducts such as lipids and mucopolysaccharides within lysosomes.
-This buildup causes tissue dysfunction throughout the body and leads to clinical signs and symptoms.
-On microscopy, lysosomal debris is visualized as inclusions which gives I-cell disease its name.
+In I-cell disease, lysosomes are unable to function properly due to the absence of essential catabolic enzymes (e.g., lysosomal hydrolases).
+This impairment leads to the accumulation of cellular byproducts, such as lipids and mucopolysaccharides, within the lysosomes.
+The buildup of these substances causes tissue dysfunction throughout the body and contributes to the clinical manifestations.
+On microscopy, lysosomal inclusions, containing undigested material, are visible, which is the basis for the name 'I-cell disease.

 SIGNS & SYMPTOMS